Tudor Dumitrescu Profile Image

 2. Attend One of Our Free Workshops

-The Agency Ascendancy™ Workshop is for agencies making less than $10K/mo who want to lay up a 7-figure foundation for their business.
+The Ascendancy™ Workshop is for agencies making less than $10K/mo who want to lay up a 7-figure foundation for their business.
 You will get worksheets and you will work together with me to apply the NPOT Methodology™ to choosing your niche, crafting your offer, defining your positioning, and working on your pricing & guarantee strategy.

-The N³ Agency Growth Model™ Workshop is for agencies making more than $10K/mo who want to install a marketing system that will take them to $100K/mo.
+The N³ Growth Model™ Workshop is for companies making more than $10K/mo who want to install a marketing system that will take them to $100K/mo.
 You will get worksheets and you will work together with me to apply the growth model into your business by refinining your Network Expansion, Nurturing and Negotiation processes to close big deals even during recessions.

 Click to Share: